TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-06-07-how-to-migrate-from-php-cs-fixer-to-easy-coding-standard.md

 ---
 id: 112
-title: "How to Migrate From PHP CS Fixer to ECS in 6 Steps"
+title: "How to Migrate From PHP&nbsp;CS&nbsp;Fixer to ECS&nbsp;in&nbsp;6&nbsp;Steps"
 perex: |
     We looked at how to migrate from PHP_CodeSniffer to Easy Coding Standard on Monday.
 But what if your weapon of choice is PHP CS Fixer and you'd to run also some sniffs?
     <br>